jwworth/jakeworth/content/blog/how-i-talk-brainstorming.md

 Most of these ideas aren't good.
 But they give me options.

+This is a brain exercise, so don't be tired, distracted, or under any kind of pressure.

 ### Record Everything

 I use [GTD](http://gettingthingsdone.com/) for taking notes in a physical